SoggyDoggy22/CISC101-Group32-TravelPlanner/modules/03_feasibility_guardrails.md

 4. **Weather Swap**

    - If rain or cold season likely → make sure at least one indoor activity replaces outdoor ones.
+   - If in rainy or cold season → Include at least one indoor backup per day.

 5. **Time Overrun**

    - If total planned time > available hours → shorten lunch or pick a nearer stop.